 Judge says he's inclined to unseal portions of Mar-a-Lago search affidavit, orders government to submit redactions

-Category: News & PoliticsVia: gregtx • one month ago • 35 comments
+Category: News & PoliticsVia: gregtx • 4 months ago • 35 comments

 By: Marc Caputo, Dareh Gregorian and Rebecca Shabad (NBC News)